hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 This data type is designed to represent an array of bytes.
 The field `E-7-100` is the initial array of bytes (protobuf type `bytes`) that the content of this entry will have.
-The field `E-8-100` is an array of bytes (protobuf type `bytes`) and will replace the previous content of the state with the new.
+The field `E-8-100` is an array of bytes (protobuf type `bytes`) and will replace the previous state content with the new one.

 (Advance byte array???)
-The field `E-8-102` is the encoded results of a diff function of bytes.
+The field `E-8-102` is the encoded result of a diff function of bytes.

 ##### Storage Entry - IPFS CID (`E-7-101` & `E-8-101`)

-This data type represented the **CID (content identifier)** of a document that should be on the **Interplanetary File System (IPFS)**.
+This data type represented the **CID (content identifier)** of a document stored in the **Interplanetary File System (IPFS)**.

 Note:
-This protocol (PRISM VDR) only stores a CID as the content.
+This protocol (PRISM VDR) stores only a CID as content.
 The real content should be retrieved from an IPFS Gateway.

 **Security considerations** -
-The **CID** is a reference to immutable data but also a hash of the data itself.
+The **CID** is a reference to immutable data and also a hash of that data.
-Therefore, it is recommended that when retrieving the data and verify that this is the actual data corresponding to that CID.
+Therefore, it is recommended that, when you receive the data, you verify that it is the actual data corresponding to that CID.

 **Data Persistence considerations** -
 Since **IPFS** relies on nodes voluntarily storing data, there is no guarantee that data will be stored permanently.
-For some use cases, the actors may consider pinning the data themselves to guarantee data persistence.
+In some use cases, actors may choose to pin the data themselves to ensure data persistence.

 #### Storage Entry - Advance byte array (`E-7-???` & `E-8-???`)

 ???
-Like bytes (`E-7-100` & `E-8-100`) but allows for more complex operations modifications on the array for append and prepend, replace or substitute (by insert in any place).
+Like bytes (`E-7-100` & `E-8-100`) but allows for more complex operations and modifications on the array for append and prepend, replace, or substitute (by insert in any place).
 In other words, we need a diff function for bytes and an encoding for that diff.

 #### Storage Entry - Revocation status (`E-7-???` & `E-8-???`)